Subhanshusethi/GrammarScoringEngine/README.md

 ## Model Comparison

-Below is a table comparing the performance of different models on a hypothetical Kaggle grammar scoring competition.
-The scores are placeholders; replace them with actual results after running experiments.
+Below is a table comparing the performance of different models on Kaggle competition.

 | Model         | Parameters | Kaggle Scores   |
 |---------------|------------|-------|